pism/pism/doc/sphinx/technical/bombproof.rst

 At the bottom of grounded ice, a certain amount of heat comes out of the earth and either enters the ice through conduction or melts the base of the ice.
-On the one hand, see the documentation for ``pism::BedThermalUnit`` for the model of how much comes out of the earth.
+On the one hand, see the documentation for ``BedThermalUnit`` for the model of how much comes out of the earth.
 On the other hand, :cite:`AschwandenBuelerKhroulevBlatter` includes a careful analysis of the subglacial layer equation and the corresponding boundary conditions and basal melt rate calculation, and the reader should consult that reference.